The renowned doctor discusses the importance of this new role and exactly what it should entail.

 Any employee that can work at home efficiently and not lose productivity probably should for the next several months.

-When there is a risk of community transmission, every employee needs to be wearing a face covering while at work and on the way to work – that's critical to protect everyone else.
+Every employee needs to be wearing a face covering while at work and on the way to work — that's critical to protect everyone else.
 This virus is spread predominantly by droplets, so if we can stop the spread of droplets, we will stop the spread of the virus.

 We have to change our workplace environment.
 Instead of having all the knickknacks and family photos on your desk, you probably want to mandate empty desks for the short term so they can get effectively cleaned every night, and you don’t have to clean around the picture frame and the little knickknacks all over the place.

 We have to think through every aspect of the flow of an employee’s travel from the beginning of the day to the end of the day.
 Employees may not be able to take public transportation.
 How are they going to get to work?
 How are we going to enable them to do that safely?
 These are all things we need to think through and deal with in an enterprise fashion.
+[Editor’s Note: The Wall Street Journal confirms this has become a “thorny issue” as corporate executives plan.]

-From new protocols for elevators and meals to an enhanced focus on employee wellbeing to ensuring sanitised workspaces, there’s a lot to consider on the health front in the offices that some will reenter soon.
+From new protocols for elevators and meals to an enhanced focus on employee wellbeing to ensuring sanitized workspaces, there’s a lot to consider on the health front in the offices that some will reenter soon.
 While there are still a lot of unknowns as new information gets released almost daily, Chief Health Officers may play a critical role in facilitating this change and helping us all get back to work with more calm and peace of mind.